-No Man’s Sky is an open world action-adventure survival video game with an infinite procedurally generated galaxy.
-The ultimate goal of No Man’s Sky is to reach the center of the universe.
-Once you reach it Developer Sean Murray has eluded to new items or mechanics that might become available afterwards.
-These items are described as a “new beginning” for players.
+No Man's Sky is an open world action-adventure survival video game with an infinite procedurally generated galaxy.
+The ultimate goal of No Man's Sky is to reach the center of the universe.
+Once you reach, it developer Sean Murray has eluded to new items or mechanics that might become available afterward.
+These items are described as a "new beginning" for players.

 Additionally, scope out exactly what resources you can expect to gather from the planet.
 This will be important with knowing if it is a planet you need or if you should move past that planet.

 Combat in NMS includes both combat on the ground and combat in ships.
-Ground combat is centralized around using your multi tool to shoot creatures.
+Ground combat is centralized around using your multi-tool to shoot creatures.
 You can upgrade your multi-tool as you go to be more efficient at killing things.
-In space you must use the weapons on your ship to fire at other ships.
-You can upgrade your ship to be more efficient in space battles, or buy a better ship all together!
+In space, you must use the weapons on your ship to fire at other ships.
+You can upgrade your ship to be more efficient in space battles, or buy a better ship altogether!

 I will be able to find out more about this once I have a chance to play it.
-Will update as I go.
+I will update as I go.

 The first thing you need to concentrate on is getting your scanner working.
 You need to gather resources to do this.
 Place it as your first priority because it greatly increases the rate in which you gather resources.

 After you repair your scanner, you need to collect the required resources to repair your ship!
 This is very important because you are not leaving that planet until you repair it.
 Quite honestly, I spent a lot of time on the first planet exploring, and I definitely recommend it before moving to your next planet.
 Once you can fly your ship and you have the scan repaired on your suit, you are in business!
 The goal is to move closer to the center of the universe while upgrading your gear to be able to combat the more difficult NPC characters you meet along the way.
 You will want to collect a lot of resources as you go because this will be the driving force behind you getting better gear, in addition to having money to buy stuff!